 - one owner is bitten while trying to break up a fight between two dogs.

 To learn more about your legal rights and responsibilities as a dog owner or a dog bite victim, simply contact a member of our award-winning liability law team.
-You can do so through our website or by calling 02 8280 6900 for a free case evaluation today.
+You can do so through our website or by calling our Injury Lawyers at 02 8280 6900 for a free case evaluation today.